akhti/simple_rnn_benchmark/contrib/torch-lstm-lm/README.md

-LSTM LM implemation by Wojciech Zaremba.
+LSTM LM implemation by Wojciech Zaremba (with minor modifications by akhti).
 Copied from https://github.com/wojzaremba/lstm